-The 2013 Big Ten Coach of the Year and 2013 CRCA Division I and Central Region Coach of the Year, Andy Teitelbaum is in his 19th season as the head coach of the Buckeyes.
-As the only head coach of the Ohio State rowing program since its inception in 1995, Teitelbaum most recently led the Scarlet and Gray to its first NCAA National Championship and its fourth Big Ten Championship.
-Previously, the Teitelbaum-led Buckeyes won a national title in 2012 (first varsity four) and conference titles in 2002, 2006 and 2011.
-Under his guidance, Ohio State has become one of only four programs to qualify for the NCAA Championships for 14 consecutive seasons, joining the ranks of Brown, Princeton and Washington.
+Andy Teitelbaum is in his 20th season as the head coach of the Ohio State women's rowing team.
+As the only head coach of the Buckeyes since the program's inception in 1995, Teitelbaum has led the Scarlet and Gray to back-to-back NCAA and Big Ten championships and a total of five conference titles overall.
+Teitelbaum-led boats have won five national titles and 24 conference titles in event grand finals.
+Under his guidance, Ohio State is one of only four programs to qualify for the NCAA championships for 15 consecutive seasons, joining the ranks of Brown, Princeton and Washington.

-The four-time conference and central region coach of the year has produced 18 Collegiate All-Americans, including 13 first team honorees.
-Additionally, Teitelbaum has coached 34 All-Central Region selections and 36 All-Big Ten recipients.
+The five-time conference- and four-time central-region coach of the year has produced 23 Collegiate All-Americans, including 19 first team honorees.
+Additionally, Teitelbaum has coached 39 All-Central Region and 41 All-Big Ten selections.

-Academically, 34 student-athletes have earned CRCA Scholar-Athlete laurels, while 149 have been named Academic All-Big Ten.
-Teitelbaum has guided 364 Buckeyes to Ohio State Scholar-Athlete honors.
+Academically, more than 150 student-athletes have been named Academic All-Big Ten honorees.
+Teitelbaum has helped over 400 Buckeyes to Ohio State Scholar-Athlete laurels.

 Ohio State captured its fourth conference title at the 2013 Big Ten Championships.
 In a tightly contested championship, the Buckeye first varsity eight clinched the team title after placing first in the final race of the morning to tally 63 points toward the team total and championship record 160 points.
 Altogether, Teitelbaum coached five of seven crews (first novice eight, third varsity four, first varsity four, second varsity eight and first varsity eight) to gold medals.